CV vs. Resume: Key Differences (Plus How To Write a CV)

 3. Record your professional experience

-List the company or organization, job title and dates employed starting with your most recent job.
-List your job duties, experience gained and achievements.
+List the company (or organization), job title and dates employed starting with your most recent job.
+List your job duties, your experience gained and your achievements.
 Start each bullet point with an action verb to demonstrate your responsibilities.

 It's also best to use numbers to measure your impact when possible.
 This shows employers the exact results you’ve gained for other organizations.
 To do so, consider the following: